chipguyhere/PulseCapture/README.md

 * Soft Serial Rx

 *Hardware timer capture* is a feature of the AVR chips that offloads the time stamping of incoming pulses to the on-chip *timer* units.
-Without this, other activities performed by your sketch (such as driving addressable LED strips) cause delays between receiving a signal and processing it, which interferes with reliability and quality.
+Without this, other activities performed by your sketch cause delays between receiving a signal and processing it, which interferes with reliability and quality.
+Addressable LED strips are a popular culprit for adding disruptive delays to sketches.

 ## Supported models and pins
 On Arduino Uno and Nano, you can use any digital or analog input.
 The Pin Change Interrupt is used for capture, which is hardware-supported on all pins.